ccsc-research/SLS-DDoS-Attack-Dataset/README.md

 ![Infrastructure](SLS.png "Structure of the Dataset")

- The victim host had a 50MB/s link and did not hosted any service.
+ The victim host IP address is **"<span style="color:red">8.173.37.51</span>"**, it had a 50MB/s link and did not hosted any service.
 The table below details the files that compose this dataset.

 |      File       | Size |        Description            | Download | md5
 |:---|:---|:---|:---|:---|